elsampsa/valkka-examples/docs/onvif.rst

 If you look at that specification in ``http://www.onvif.org/ver10/device/wsdl``, there is a remote protocol call name ``GetCapabilities``.
 Let's call it:

 ::

+    from valkka.onvif import DeviceManagement

+    device_service = DeviceManagement(
+            ip          = "192.168.0.24",
+            port        = 80,
+            user        = "admin",
+            password    = "12345"
+            )

     cap = device_service.ws_client.GetCapabilities()
     print(cap)

-We can also pass a variable to that ``GetCapabilities`` call.

-Variables are nested objects, that must be constructed separately.
+We can also pass a variable to that ``GetCapabilities`` call - variables are nested objects, that must be constructed separately.
 Like this:

 ::